priya006/Selenium-Grid/README.md

 ## Tips
 1. How to find the version of browser.
-Type https://www.whatismybrowser.com/ This could be helpful to find the version of browser you are using from Ipad
+Type https://www.whatismybrowser.com/ This could be helpful to find the version of browser you are using from Ipad 2.Run the command `instruments -s devices` to get the list of IOS devices associated to your laptop

 **References**
 ----------------